 Try the following tips to help moderate or eliminate the amount of added sugar in your diet:

 How do you modify your old recipes to eliminate refined white sugar?
 Replace the sugar with half the amount of raw sugar (dehydrated cane juice, e.g. Sucanat, or turbinado), or half the amount of honey or maple syrup (but reduce the liquid amount by one quarter cup for every cup of honey or maple syrup used).
 To sweeten you can also use rice syrup, barley malt, date sugar, dried fruit, fresh fruit, fruit juice, or even rice milk.
 Using sweeter flours such as oat or teff also lends a natural sweetness to baked goods.

-If people are interested in seeing if their hair pulling is food-related, there is a simple test that can be done.
-Simply eating a snack such as peanut 'M&M's (containing sugar, chocolate and legumes) – as many as you can stand at one sitting, washing them down with Coca-Cola (cola, caffeine and more sugar or aspartame, which is just as bad) is all that it takes.
+For those who are interested in seeing if their hair pulling is food-related, there is a simple test that can be done: eat as much of a snack such as peanut 'M&M's (containing sugar, chocolate and legumes) as you can stand at one sitting, washing them down with Coca-Cola (cola, caffeine and more sugar or aspartame, which is just as bad).
 If in 2 days there is a noticeable increase in hair pulling urges, then you could consider abstaining from "bad" foods.

 Unfortunately, it appears to take from 30-40 days to purge the gut and skin of their bad effects fully, and it also seems to take several attempts and about a year of trying for most pullers to achieve the desired results.
 People report that avoiding sugar and caffeine – which act more quickly – is the most rewarding way to start.